bmeike/ProgrammingAndroidExamples/FinchVideo/README.txt

-Probably the simplest way to set up this project is to use the project and classpath files in the tools/ide/eclipse folders.
-The more complete description is that need to set up the Finch Framework project ($root/finch/framework/FinchFramework).
-You need to be sure that the directory lib-src is on the build path.
-You will also need to set up FinchWelcome as a library:
+The simplest way to set up this project is to use the project and classpath files in the tools/ide/eclipse folders.
+To do this:
+1) copy project and classpath files for the FinchFramework project into the project root as .project and .classpath, respectively.
+2) import the FinchFramework project into your eclipse workspace (be sure to use "Import Existing Project into Workspace", not "Import Existing Android Code into Workspace"!)
+3) repeat steps 1 and 2 for the FinchVideo project

+A more complete description is that you need to set up the FinchFramework project as an Android library:
+1) Set up this project.
+It will have compile errors.
-1) import FinchWelcome into your workspace
+2) import the FinchFramework into your workspace
-2) for FinchWelcome, check Properties > Android and verify that it is a library project (bottom half of the dialog)
+3) verify that the FinchFramework project is a library project: check Properties > Android and look in the bottom half of the dialog
-3) in the project, use Android > Properties to add that project to this one, as a library
+4) Use Android > Properties > Add... in the lower pane, to add the FinchFramework project to this one, as a library

-Using the normal eclipse project dependency mechanism will not work.
+Using the normal eclipse project dependency mechanism will not work!